phpmyadmin/docker/README.md

 * "fpm-alpine" has a very small footprint.
 It is based on Alpine Linux and only starts a PHP FPM process.
 Use this variant if you already have a seperate webserver.
 If you need more tools that are not available on Alpine Linux, use the fpm image instead.

+## Image architectures
+Currently amd64, arm32v7 and arm64v8 are supported.

+Multi-arch images are generated with the help of qemu and [custom docker hub hooks](https://docs.docker.com/docker-hub/builds/advanced/#override-build-test-or-push-commands).

+* The "pre_build" hook runs the [multiarch/qemu-user-static:register](https://github.com/multiarch/qemu-user-static) image to enable multi-arch builds in docker hub and it downloads the needed qemu binaries for arm32v7 and arm64v8.
+* The "build" hook overrides the docker hub build task to also build the other architectures.
+* The "push" hook overrides the docker hub push task.
+It creates the manifest which is needed for multi-arch docker images and pushes the images.

+In addition to the custom build hooks, the update.sh scripts also does some magic.
+It uses the template files and generates the Dockerfiles for each variation and each architecture.
+The resulting Dockerfiles are nearly identical, but they use a different architecture for the base image and the none amd64 images also copy the qemu binaries into /usr/bin for the emulation.

+If any changes are required one only needs the update the template files and/or the hooks in the root directory and run the update.sh script.

 ## Usage with linked server

 First you need to run MySQL or MariaDB server in Docker, and this image need